-Each SIG is to offer one Short Course (3-hour, ticketed) and one other invited session.
+Each SIG is to offer one Short Course (3-hour, ticketed) and one other invited session (preferably 1 hour in length).
 The SIG should start planning in advance of the call for papers; submissions must be received by the deadline (typically mid-March).

 One Affiliates meeting must be scheduled each year.

 Although most take place during the ASHA Convention, affiliates meetings also can be held at other events (i.e., Schools or HealthCare) where a large number of affiliates will be in attendance.
 If a meeting is to occur outside the ASHA Convention, the ex officio or another National Office staff member must be in attendance, per Association operating procedures.
 A web-based affiliates meeting can also be scheduled if Association support and infrastructure are available (i.e., capacity, format, technology may vary).

 Meetings held at Convention must be scheduled at times that do not conflict with session programming.
 A meeting of 25 or more will not be scheduled opposite sessions.